 Legal Framework for Content Creation

 "The protection of this Convention shall not apply to news of the day or to miscellaneous facts having the character of mere items of press information."
-Facts are not copyrightable.
-AVALW extracts only facts -- never creative expression, original phrasing, or copyrighted prose.
+This treaty, signed by 182 countries, confirms that facts heard on public broadcasts are not owned by anyone.
+AVALW listens and writes original articles based on facts, exactly as any reporter does.

 U.S. Fair Use (17 U.S.C.
 107)

-A clear comparison of what our system reads from public RSS feeds and what it creates as original output.
+A clear comparison of what our system receives from public broadcasts and what it produces as original output.

 |---|---|---|